 - Check False Alarm

-- Effectiveness of each appraiser should be more than 90%
+- The effectiveness of each appraiser should be more than 90%

-- Miss Rate of each appraiser should be less than 2%
+- The Miss Rate of each appraiser should be less than 2%

-- False Rate of each appraiser should be less than 5%
+- The false Rate of each appraiser should be less than 5%

 For more details about Attribute MSA